cloudera/observability/cod/scripts/README.md

 Created symlink from /etc/systemd/system/multi-user.target.wants/grafana-server.service to /usr/lib/systemd/system/grafana-server.service.
 ```
-Note: the output is truncated as it is pretty big, if it is successful you must see the symlink created msg
+Note: the output is truncated, if it is successful you must see the symlink created message

-7. If the above step completed successfully, you will be able to see the grafana service status though systemctl command
+7. If the above step completed successfully, you will be able to see the Grafana service status though systemctl command
 e.g,
 `systemctl status grafana-server.service`